Zzdamon/movie-tracker/README.md

 # movie-tracker
-Simple movie tracker app with vanilla javascript
+Simple movie tracker app made with vanilla javascript

 ## Functionalities
  * The user can input the name of a movie they like